cdktf/cdktf-provider-snowflake/docs/oauthIntegrationForCustomClients.go.md

 Specifies an existing network policy.

 This network policy controls network traffic that is attempting to exchange an authorization code for an access or refresh token or to use a refresh token to obtain a new access token.
+For more information about this resource, see [docs](./network_policy).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/oauth_integration_for_custom_clients#network_policy OauthIntegrationForCustomClients#network_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/oauth_integration_for_custom_clients#network_policy OauthIntegrationForCustomClients#network_policy}

 ---